CSX

 -

 2018 when after 16 years of scorched earth negotiations with the 7 communities for the purchase of the dead RRs they started putting together deals that were extraordinarily high in values.
 One in a suburban community in Eastern Mass was the highest value ever paid for dead RR corridor in the US and it wasn’t an “arm’s length transaction.”
 That community had an ongoing mitigation fund paid for by a mall developer that was burning a hole in the selectboard’s proverbial pocket.
-They over-paid for the dead RR to just move on and get their trail built.
-(Ribbon-cutting was held in 2021 and it is no longer the most expensive sale of dead RR in the U.S)
+They over-paid for the dead RR ($6M+ for 2.3 miles) to just move on and get their trail built.
+(Ribbon-cutting was held in 2021 and it is no longer the most expensive sale of dead RR in the U.S. A more recent sale in NY paid CSX $11M+ for 1.3 miles.)

 -